Support Home Analysis Publishing and Open Science Data Hamster

 Data Migration

-While migrating this data, there will be no disruption to your experiment or data collection.
+However, for existing experiments/participants, there needs to be an additional migration step, copying and converting all of your existing participant data into the new format.
+This migration step will happen in the background: while it's happening, there will be no disruption to your experiment or data collection.
 You will still be able to regenerate and download data files using the old system.
 Importantly, the migration involves copying the data files, so there is no risk of data loss.

 The Security